ncatlab/nlab-content/pages/7/8/7/0/787/content.md

     \,.
   $$

-Such a standard Courant algebroid may be understood as the higher analog of the  [[Atiyah Lie algebroid]] of a line bundle (...explain...).
+Such a standard Courant algebroid may be understood as the higher analog of the  [[Atiyah Lie algebroid]] of a line bundle.
+See below in _[Relation to Atiyah groupoids](#RelationToAtiyahGroupoids)_.

 ## Properties